rust-lang/rfcs/text/0000-feature-metadata.md

 [unresolved-questions]: #unresolved-questions

 -   Do we want all the proposed keys?
-Specifically, `public` and `unstable` may be more than what is needed.
+Specifically, `public` may be more than what is needed.

     See also: